techidaily/site-screen-mirror/source/_posts/in-2024-how-to-do-itel-a60s-screen-sharing-drfone-by-drfone-android.md

 Make sure to check out is using [Dr.Fone Air](https://tools.techidaily.com/wondershare/drfone/ios-screen-mirror/) for sharing screens from Samsung phones to computers directly.
 It is a reliable, secure, and quick method to wirelessly mirror any mobile phone screen to any web browser.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MHafwnWSEQk?si=rejNVNpJZH2SqNLy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Guide to Mirror Your Itel A60s to Other Android devices

 ## Part 1.
 Can I Mirror my Android to Another Android?